-JDBC driver is a software component enabling application to interact with a database.
+JDBC driver is a software component enabling an application to interact with a database.
 Most JDBC drivers cannot be bundled with the IDE because of license terms.
-However, even if no restrictions existed, it would be too much to force our users to download an IDE with all the popular (but not necessarily needed) libraries bundled – because software package size is important too.
-So, to download the required driver you just need to click a few buttons.
+However, even if no restrictions existed, it would be too much to force our users to download an IDE with all the popular (but not necessarily needed) libraries bundles, as software package size is important too.
+So, to download the required driver, you only need to click a few buttons.

 Now that we have a JDBC driver installed, we need to configure it.
 If you are not fluent with JDBC connectors, please consult MySQL documentation for details about the correct MySQL JDBC URL syntax.
 Enter the Database URL, Username and Password.
 You can easily test connection in order to check if everything went well.

 Next, specify the Schemas & Tables we need to scan.
 They’ll be used for autocompletion.
 Just select the ones you need in your project.